-- Credit Repair Needed: You may need help removing errors on your credit report or paying down debt.
-It’s important to get your utilization ratio down to under 33%
+- Credit repair needed: You may need help removing errors on your credit report or paying down debt.
+It’s important to get your utilization ratio down to under 33%.

-- Build Credit History: If your credit is thin you likely need to open new accounts to establish credit.
+- Build credit history: If your credit is thin, you likely need to open new accounts to establish credit.
 You can do this by opening secured credit cards, fuel cards, or small business credit cards.

 Bad Credit Business Loan

-- Don’t Require A Cosigner or Collateral: They are easier to get, often not requiring a cosigner or collateral.
+- Don’t require a cosigner or collateral: They are easier to get, often not requiring a cosigner or collateral.

-- Leverage Recent Results: You can leverage recent revenue, your receivables, or consistent credit card sales.
+- Leverage recent results: You can leverage recent revenue, your receivables, or consistent credit card sales.

-- Go Up to $500K: While many bad credit business loan borrowers get loans for less than $100K, you can get approved for amounts as high as $500K.
+- Loan amounts up to $500,000: While many bad credit business loan borrowers get loans for less than $100,000, you can get approved for amounts as high as $500,000.

 What a Business Loan Cosigner Needs to Know

-Getting a loan cosigner can be very helpful and it’s a frequent practice.
-Iin fact, 1 in 6 of all U.S. adults have cosigned a loan (either personal or business) for someone they know.
-But, if you’re the one looking to be a cosigner for someone else’s loan, then there are some things you should be aware of before you jump in.
-First of all, being a cosigner is risky.
+Getting a loan cosigner can be very helpful ,and it’s a frequent practice.
+In fact, one in six of all United States adults have cosigned a loan―either personal or business―for someone they know.
+However, if you’re the one looking to be a cosigner for someone else’s loan, then there are some things you should be aware of before you jump in.
+Being a cosigner is risky.

-- 28% of cosigners see a drop in their personal credit scores because the primary borrower paid late, or they didn’t pay at all
+- 28% of cosigners see a drop in their personal credit scores because the primary borrower paid late, or they didn’t pay at all.

-- 38% of cosigners ended up having to pay some or all of the loan payments
+- 38% of cosigners ended up having to pay some or all of the loan payments.

 - 26% of cosigners say that the total experience damaged the relationship with the person they cosigned for.